jennycs005/jennycs005.github.io/_posts/2020-10-24-Support-Vector-Machine2.markdown

 From [last post](https://jennycs005.github.io/2020/10/10/Support-Vector-Machine1/), we got the basic algorithm of SVM in linearly separable cases.
 In this post, we are going to take one step further and talk about SVM in non-linearly separable cases.
 In that case, it's hard to find a hyperplane, even if we got one, it maybe a result of overfitting and has very bad generalization ability(Like shown in the figure below).
 So we introduce kernel functon and kernel tricks to convert input space into a high dimensional feature space which makes it possible to get a optimal separating hyperplane.
 ![img](/img/in-post/post-2020-10-10-SVM/post-SVM-01.png)

-## Functional and Geometric Margin
+## Lagrange multiplier and Lagrangian function

 We have the dicision function now, and now we're going to talk about how to come to the solutions of it.